Advice: Plotting to a file or a printer

 > plot(x^2, x=-1..1, title="A Parabola", axesfont=[HELVETICA,8], titlefont=[TIMES,ITALIC,18]);

-Unfortunately, however, the font settings do not seem to have any effect with most of the bitmapped plot devices.
+Unfortunately, however, this does not seem to have any effect with most of the bitmapped plot devices.
+They don't even include the title at all.
 It does work with PostScript.
-Note that fonts work in gif files produced by Export As...
+Note that titles, fonts etc. work in gif files produced by Export As...
 HTML.

 See also: How To , plot[devices] , plotsetup , plot[options] , Greek letters and other symbols in plots